philips-labs/siderite/README.md

 # siderite
 siderite is a companion tool to the iron CLI to make the interaction with the HSDP Iron service more pleasant.
-It can both prepare the payloads for your tasks and also act as a runner in your dockerized workload to interpet the payload.
+It can both prepare the payloads for your tasks and also act as a runner in your dockerized workload to interpret the payload.

 # requirements
 * IronCLI - https://dev.iron.io/worker/reference/cli/